featuring mid-2012 mineral finds

 from Inner Mongolia

-Two doubly-terminated, highly lustrous, jet-black ilvaite crystals, to 11.6 cm in length, have intersected each other at such an angle to form a near perfect "V" shape.
-The piece is complete, pristine, a floater all around!
+Two doubly-terminated, highly lustrous, jet-black ilvaite crystals, to 10.8 cm in length, have intersected at such an angle to form, a "Y" shape.
+These recent ilvaite crystals from China have superseded those from Dal'negorsk as the world's best.
+This piece is complete, pristine, a floater all around!
 It is one of the few larger examples found in such condition, that I am aware of.
 The ilvaite specimens from China are now considered the best in the world by a long shot.
 There are many styles that have come from this mine but I think that this "floater pocket" from late 2011 has produced the most elegant examples of any style, from any locality.

 All Content and Design ©1996-2012 The Arkenstone